-This year Eight designers revamped Tolix’s iconic metal Chaise A for the company’s 80th anniversary.
-Swiss-French designer Julie Richoz, the youngest participant, hand painted onto the metal frame.
+This year, Eight designers revamped Tolix’s iconic metal Chaise A for the company’s 80th anniversary.
+Swiss-French designer Julie Richoz, the youngest participant, hand-painted onto the metal frame.
 The bright palette of colors she chose brings the piece to life.
 Designer Julien Ceder, however, went festive with a splash of yellow paint.
-The deep yellow paint links to the champagne brand Veuve Cliquot’s labelling heritage; the brand began using this exact color in 1877.
+The deep yellow paint links to the champagne brand Veuve Cliquot’s labeling heritage; the brand began using this exact color in 1877.

 No Need to Paint, to Paint